sevetseh28/questionnaires_app/README.md

-# Questionaries App
+# Questionnaires App
-This is a simple Questionnaries app developed in Django (for the backend REST API) and with Vue.js for the frontend.
+This is a simple Questionnaires app developed in Django (for the backend REST API) and with Vue.js for the frontend.

 You can choose a questionnaire from a list and each questionnaire has predefined answer variants for the user to select.